Battle of Emba

-[...]
-On August 20, Ofonasy, Fedor, Ivan, and Nikifor were told by Pyotr Ibakov, Sobanya Rezanov, the Nogai Seundyukov, and Bigildey Razgozin that a Nogai Tatar named Devey, a man of Ak-Murza, had arrived from Azov to the Tsar.
-And he told the Tsar that the Kazakh hordes and Ak Nazar, the Tsar, had slain the children of the Nogai murzas of the Shikhmamayev clan. [...]
+"On August 20, Ofonasy, Fedor, Ivan, and Nikifor were told by Pyotr Ibakov, Sobanya Rezanov, the Nogai Seundyukov, and Bigildey Razgozin that a Nogai Tatar named Devey, a man of Ak-Murza, had arrived from Azov to the Tsar.
+And he told the Tsar that the Kazakh hordes and Ak Nazar, the Tsar, had slain the children of the Nogai murzas of the Shikhmamayev clan."

-The defeat of the Altyuly Horde of the Nogais in the Aral region by the troops of Khakk-Nazar Khan indicates significant changes in the region.
-Apparently, the Horde lost its former rulers, who were forced to leave these lands.
-Some of the eastern Nogais likely became part of the Kazakh Khanate.
-Based on this data, it can be assumed that the defeat of the Altyuly Horde took place in the summer of 1570, although it is possible that the event occurred earlier and news of it reached contemporaries with the typical delay of that time.

-In 1570, Khakk-Nazar Khan defeated the Altyuly, after which some of them migrated to the Nogais on the Yaik River.
+The defeat of the Altyuly Horde of the Nogais in the Aral region by the troops of Haqnazar Khan defeated the Altyuly, after which some of them migrated to the Nogais on the Yaik River.
 Ak-Murza admitted that he had been expelled from his "ancestral yurt".